 You’ll need a bank account if you plan to work or remain in Hong Kong for an extended period of time.

-We’ll show you how to open one in this tutorial.
-Everything from fees and charges to the finest banks for non-residents, as well as the documentation you’ll need to open your new account, will be covered.
+We’ll show you how opening a Hong Kong bank account works.
+Everything from fees and charges to the finest banks for non-residents, as well as the documentation you’ll need to create your new account, will be covered.

 To create a bank account in Hong Kong, you do not need to be a permanent resident.
 If you have a passport from the EU, the US, or Australia, you should find the process simple.